 Experimental and calculational results showed that SDBS, with the highest HOMO energy level, displayed the strongest coordination and adsorption effects, enhancing the stability and reversibility of Zn anode.

-Dr. Li Zhaoqian, a member of the research team, highlighted that SDBS with high HOMO level "can stop harmful zinc dendrites from growing and make the batteries better at being recharged and reused."
+Dr. Li Zhaoqian, a member of the research team, highlighted that SDBS with high HOMO energy level "can stop harmful zinc dendrites from growing and make the batteries better at being recharged and reused."

 The researchers tested the battery with different materials and found that it worked well with them, even after many cycles.